-Graduate-Level Courses.
-Courses at the 500 and 600 level are graduate-level courses.
+Courses at the 500 and 600 levels are graduate credit courses.
 Courses at the 400 level apply to graduate degree requirements when appearing on an approved program of study.
-However, 400-level courses are not graduate-level courses by definition and cannot be certified as such for purposes of employment or transferring to other institutions.
+However, 400 level courses are not graduate courses by definition and cannot be certified as such for purposes of employment or transferring to other institutions.